zeek/bro-live/README.md

 ## Manual

 If you're not running Ubuntu then you will have to either
-* Install Docker 1.2.0+ from source
+* Install Docker 1.2+ from source
 * Install distribution's Docker package (presuming older than 1.2.0) and build your own image w/o extra capabilities(7) (see *dockerfiles/bro-sudo.conf*)

+and then
 ```shell
 git clone https://github.com/jonschipp/islet
 cd islet